spences10/scottspence.com/posts/2023/02/21/adding-real-time-analytics-to-my-sveltekit-site-with-fathom/index.md

 live counter of people on this page right now under the tags!

-If not you can scroll to the bottom of this page and depending on how long this post is into the future (I may have scraped it, you know!) there'll be an analytics section where you can see how may people have been on this page.
+If not you can scroll to the bottom of this page and depending on how long this post is into the future (I may have scrapped it, you know!) there'll be an analytics section where you can see how may people have been on this page.